-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and in conjunction with Instruction 9.20 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Generally).
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.8, and in conjunction with Instruction 9.20 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Generally).

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 “In the context of a § 1983 action, a Fourth Amendment violation occurs when a person is arrested ‘without probable cause or other justification.’”
 Vanegas v.
 City of Pasadena, 46 F.4th 1159, 1164 (9th Cir.
 2022) (quoting Lacey v.
 Maricopa County, 693 F.3d 896, 918 (9th Cir.
 2012) (en banc)).
 “Probable cause exists if the arresting officers had knowledge and reasonably trustworthy information of facts and circumstances sufficient to lead a prudent person to believe that [the arrestee] had committed or was committing a crime.”
 Gravelet-Blondin v.
 Shelton, 728 F.3d 1086, 1097-98 (9th Cir.
 2013) (alteration in original) (quoting Maxwell v.
 County of San Diego, 697 F.3d 941, 951 (9th Cir.
 2012)).
 “To determine whether an officer had probable cause for an arrest, we examine the events leading up to the arrest, and then decide whether these historical facts, viewed from the standpoint of an objectively reasonable police officer, amount to probable cause.
 Because probable cause deals with probabilities and depends on the totality of the circumstances, it is a fluid concept that is not readily, or even usefully, reduced to a neat set of legal rules.
 It requires only a probability or substantial chance of criminal activity, not an actual showing of such activity.
 Probable cause is not a high bar.”
 District of Columbia v.
 Wesby, 583 U.S. 48, 57 (2018) (internal quotations and citations omitted); see also Miller v.
 City of Scottsdale, 88 F.4th 800, 804 (9th Cir.
 2023) (“For probable cause, officers may rely on information gained by other officers under the ‘collective knowledge’ doctrine.”).